kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 <a name="PayManually"/>
 ### Pay by Sending a Manual Payment

-You can simply manually send your payment to `{{contractAddress}}`.
+You can simply manually send your payment to `{{contractAddressDisplayed}}`.
 You could use a wallet app such as Mist, an online wallet, or with some Javascript in the geth console.

 **WARNING**: Odd behaviour has been reported on the blockchain since around 2016-02-06 21:30 UTC - as a precaution, you may want to avoid claiming the throne until this has been understood.
 See this [reddit thread](https://www.reddit.com/r/ethereum/comments/44h1m1/a_new_%C3%B0app_king_of_the_ether_throne/czqyomf) for details.
 Refunds are not possible - pay at your own risk.